 Mr. Foeckler graduated summa cum laude from Christendom College, majoring in Theology with a minor in Math and Science.
 Growing up in Manassas with five brothers, Mr. Foeckler developed a wide range of interests that he pursued in college.
 He played on the varsity soccer team for four years.
 He acted in several college plays, and he participated in Christendom’s choir and debate society.
 Mr. Foeckler joined the Chelsea faculty after teaching for a year at Holy Family Academy in Manassas.
 He and his wife have two children.

 Holding degrees from The College of William and Mary and The Catholic University of America, Mr. Selner worked in law and finance before deciding to become an educator.
-For four years he homeschooled his two children and taught religion to seventh and eighth graders at St. John Bosco Catholic Church in Woodstock, VA.
-Outside the classroom, Mr. Selner serves as a scout leader, soccer coach, and chief counselor of his parish’s Columbian Squires circle.
-His interests include canoeing, cross-country skiing, and winter camping.
+For four years he homeschooled his son and daughter (Chelsea Class of 2017 and Class of 2021, respectively).
+Mr. Selner also taught religion to seventh and eighth graders at St. John Bosco Catholic Church in Woodstock, VA.
+Since joining Chelsea Academy in 2013, Mr. Selner has taught American History, U.S. Government and Politics, Modern European History, Earth Science, physics, and pre-algebra.
+Mr. Selner has served as Chelsea Academy’s college counselor since 2016.
+Outside the classroom his interests include hiking, canoeing, cross-country skiing, and winter camping.
 Mr. Selner and his family live in Strasburg.

 Mrs. Waters earned her undergraduate degree from St. Thomas Aquinas College in New York before going on to receive a Master of Curriculum and Instruction at Hood College.
 For ten years she taught English at St. John’s College Preparatory High School, where she also served as English Department Chair and directed an annual Shakespeare festival.
 Mrs. Waters and her family live in Winchester.

 After graduating from the Naval Academy and serving as a pilot for six years in the Navy, Mr. Wingate studied traditional representational painting in ateliers in Boston, Massachusetts, and Florence, Italy.
 An accomplished painter of portraits, landscapes, still-lifes, and larger figurative works, he has won several prestigious awards and commissions, and his work has been featured in Portrait Highlights and American Artist.
+In addition, Mr. Wingate’s portrait of St. Edmund Campion is hung in the Chapel at Marquette University Law School.
 He and his wife have five children.